fvilmos/laser_guided_object_tracker/README.md

 ## About

-Proof of concept solution for tracking objects using a simple 2d image and a 2 axis joint kinematics which project a laser light marker.
-Tracking is realized without modeling the 2 axis joint system or pinhole camera, neighter geometric distorsions of the camera lenses.
-The motivation behind was to keep as simple possible, without using any have math for this approach.
+Proof of concept for tracking objects using a simple 2D image and a 2 axis joint kinematics with a laser light.
+Tracking is realized without modeling the 2 axis joint system (forward kinematc transformation) or pinhole camera, neighter geometric distorsions of the camera lenses.
+The motivation behind was to keep as simple possible, without using any heavy math...and still get to work.

 <tr>
   <th>